Nelson-Dominici/Doorsphp/README.md

 ### 📦 URI Params - Query Params - Request Body

 <p>
-The data: URI Params - Query Params - Request Body, can be accessed in the parameters of the methods that will be called after an endpoint is called, see the example:
+The data: URI Params - Query Params - Request Body, can be accessed in the parameters of the methods that will be called after a Route is accessed (the GET and DELETE methods do not receive the body in the method parameter), see the example:
 </p>